 We are delighted that you want to share your inorganic teaching experience with the IONiC community!
 That's why we have built this site.
-This document will walk you through how to contribute your teaching materials, comments, reviews, and questions.
+This page will walk you through how to contribute your teaching materials, comments, reviews, and questions.
 It's not hard, but there are a couple of things that you need to know.
-If you have questions about any part of the process please don't hesitate to contact the IONiC leadership council.
+If you have questions about any part of the process, please don't hesitate to contact the IONiC leadership council.

 VIPEr is public

 The whole point of VIPEr is to share materials, practices, and thinking to improve the teaching of inorganic chemistry.
-To that end, most material on the site is wide open to the public (one exception: problem sets are available only to bona fide instructors.)
+To that end, most material on the site is wide open to the public (one exception: problem sets are available only to bona fide instructors).
 For you, as a contributor, that means:

 When you contribute, you are implicitly verifying that you have the right to share the material that you are providing.
 You are free to share anything that you personally create, but you may need to get permission before using content created by others (such as figures from journal articles or textbooks).
 There are cases where you can legally use copyrighted materials in your classes under fair use provisions, but can't legally submit those materials here.
 Some help is available on our copyright information page.